inkstitch/inkstitch/collections/_tutorial/en/autoroute_sashiko.md

 simple running stitch  paths hidden under triple stitch path to allow the design to have as few jumps as possible.

-You may wish to also try with this extension : https://tesselace.com/tools/inkscape-extension/
+You may wish to also try with this [extension](https://tesselace.com/tools/inkscape-extension/)